 Shameera was born in October 1996.
 She was our second child.
 Both my wife and I quickly realized that she was not meeting her developmental milestones.
 Testing revealed that she had a rare chromosome abnormality called Partial Trisomy 18.
 In addition to having a significant cognitive delay, Shameera also had a mild to moderate hearing loss which was diagnosed at the age of two.
 She started wearing behind the ear hearing aids soon after.
 Then came the challenge.
 How to keep them on!

-Shameera's developmental delays made it hard for her to understand that the hearing aids helped her to hear.
-The hearing aids chafed, they buzzed and were uncomfortable.
+Shameera's developmental delays made it hard for her to understand that the hearing aids helped her to hear, as the hearing aids chafed, buzzed and were uncomfortable.
 It was a battle to get her to wear them.
-The minute we turned our back, Shameera would rip the hearing aids off her ears.
-We spent hours looking for them.
+The minute we turned our back, Shameera would rip the hearing aids off her ears and we would spend hours looking for them.
 We turned to the audiologists at our local hearing clinic for a solution.
-They were aware of a few products that could possibly help so we tried a couple of them.
-But for one reason or another the hearing aid accessories that provided retention, really didn't do the job.
-It seemed the best solution was keeping a constant watchful eye.
+They were aware of a few products that could possibly help so we tried a couple of them, but for one reason or another the recommended retention devices really didn't work.
+It seemed the best solution was to keep a constant watchful eye on her.

 As Shameera got older, the situation improved.
 She began to wear her hearing aids on a more regular basis but we still had problems.
 As an active toddler, the hearing aids would fall off while she was playing.
 Sometimes she'd take them off because the hearing aids made the skin behind her ears raw and sore.
 At other times, Shameera would simply decide that she didn't want to wear her hearing aids and she'd hide them around the house.